domcyrus/rustnet/README.md

 ## Logging

-Logging is **disabled by default** for better performance.
+Logging is disabled by default.
 When enabled with the `--log-level` option, RustNet creates timestamped log files in the `logs/` directory.
 Each session generates a new log file with the format `rustnet_YYYY-MM-DD_HH-MM-SS.log`.

 Log files contain: